Koredotcom/chatbot-test-runner/README.md

         }]
     }
  ```
-  * **Contains allOf :** Whenever response is rendered in the form of templates such as Button or Quick replies, use allOf to capture prompt as well as the text of the options
+   * **Contains allOf:** Whenever response is rendered in the form of templates such as Button or Quick replies, use allOf to capture prompt as well as the text of the options
 ```json
 {
       "name": "Examples for allOf TestCase:Checking List of values with ambiguity",